metariat/Zillow_House_Price/README.md

 https://github.com/metariat/Zillow_House_Price/blob/master/Presentation/Kaggle%20Zillow%20Price.pptx

-Some remark before the modelisation:
+Some remarks before the modelisation:
   - Check the sknewness of the target variable: 1-> log-transform it
   - Check the dictionary, note that perhaps for some variable, NA means something.
   - Check if some numerical variables are actually categorical